symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

     Make sure you configure the valid locales in the configuration so that the bundle can optimally handle locales.
 The
     :ref:`configuration reference <reference-config-routing-locales>` lists
-    some options to tweak behaviour and performance.
+    some options to tweak behavior and performance.

 .. note::